Welcome to today's edition of the Rush 24-7 podcast.

 And of course, Bush won't do it.

-So that question actually was what should President Bush apologize for.
+So that question actually was: what should President Bush apologize for?

-Now you might say, well, rush, but rush.
+Now, you might say, well, rush, but rush.

-Only two million people watch this debate.
+Only 2 million people watch this debate.

 They have to keep repeating these questions so that people learn this stuff.

-Uh yet be very charitable.
+Yet, be very charitable.

-And if somebody at CNN said that's why they were doing it, fine, but you're not going to persuade me that it's not because the fears and the biases that liberals have find their way into the questions.
+But you're not going to persuade me that it's not because the fears and the biases that liberals have find their way into the questions.

-Last night's was far more interesting.
+I'll tell you what, too, last night's was far more interesting.

-And you contrast that to the people on stage in a Democrat debate, you get sour, you get dour, you get angry, you get enraged, you get ticked off.
+And you contrast that to the people on stage in a Democrat debate: you get sour, you get dour, you get angry, you get enraged, you get ticked off.

-Uh haven't talked much about last night's was different.
+Uh, haven't talked much about last night's was different.

-And there was even this moment of levity when Giuliani was answering his abortion question again, and uh lightning was apparently striking the hall where they were, and it was causing audio glitches and little buzzes that could be heard.
+And there was even this moment of levity when Giuliani was answering his abortion question again, and lightning was apparently striking the hall where they were, and it was causing audio glitches and little buzzes that could be heard.

 So everybody was laughing and smiling.